Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The pronator quadratus is a square-shaped muscle in the lower part of the forearm.
 It helps to turn the hand so the palm faces downwards.

-Its fibers run across the arm and connect from the front of the lower quarter of the ulna to the lower quarter of the radius.
+Its fibers run across the arm and connect from the front of the ulna’s lower quarter to the radius’s lower quarter.

 This muscle has two heads: the superficial head starts from the front lower part of the ulna’s shaft and attaches to the front lower part of the radius’s shaft and its front section.
 The deep head also begins from here but attaches closer to the notch of the ulna.